sakhstaebir/flyCaptcha/README.md

 ## flyCaptcha

-**The Number #1 Captcha Solving Service on RapidAPI.** We provide a highly maintained, up-to-date and scalable API based solution for many possible use cases and applications.
+**The Number #1 TikTok Captcha Solving Service on RapidAPI.** We provide a highly maintained, up-to-date and scalable API based solution for many possible use cases and applications.

 Automatic captcha solving service, stably support for a single customer with an average of millions of calls per day.

 The Service is highly maintained and up-to-date.

-### 🔭 Suportet Captcha Types:
+### 🔭 Suportet TikTok Captcha Types:

--  TikTok Slide, Rotate and Same Object Captcha
--  reCAPTCHA v2 and v3
--  FunCaptcha
--  hCaptcha
+- Slide
--  Amazon Captcha
+- Rotate
--  Text Captcha
+- Same Object

 flyCaptcha is the ideal solution to build own services.